sudipmaity123/Hitter_Bird/README.md

 # Hitter_Bird
-it is a 2d small game
+it is a small two level 2d game